olsen-cole/macrocard/README.md

 > [!NOTE]
 > Since the on/off switch will disconnect the battery, charging the battery is not possible when the macropad is off.

-# Battery
+# Firmware
-In order to update or re-flash firmware, connect the macropad to a computer through USB and press all three keys and the encoder switch to enter bootloader mode.
-If the macropad will not enter bootloader mode through the shortcut, the bootloader mode can be manually activated by shorting the RST pin to the ground pin above it.
+There are three firmware files—one for Windows, one for Macintosh, and one to reset.
+In order to update, re-flash, or change firmware, connect the macropad to a computer through USB and press all three keys and the encoder switch to enter bootloader mode.
 The macropad should now show as a drive.
 Simply copy and paste the uf2 file to apply the update.

+> [!NOTE]
+> If the macropad will not enter bootloader mode through the shortcut, the bootloader mode can be manually activated by shorting the RST pin to the ground pin above it.

-## Known Issues
+# Known Issues
 - The macropad may fail to wake from deep sleep.
 Simply connect the macropad through USB and it should wake.
 - The macropad will occasionally display a pink color on wake when it should be cyan.
 Switching the layer resolves the issue.

-## Troubleshooting
+# Troubleshooting
 If any issues are encountered during or after the update process, performing a settings reset may resolve issues.
 To do this, first disassemble the macropad.
-Place the macropad into bootloader mode manually and apply the settings-reset uf2 file.
+Place the macropad into bootloader mode manually and apply the settings_reset.uf2 file.
 Then place the macropad into bootloader mode manually and apply the update file.